If you think you have a problem with drinking, we’re here to help.

 Determine for yourself whether or not alcohol has truly become a problem for you.
 And remember that you will always be most welcome to join the thousands of men and women in A.A. who have put their drinking problems behind them and now lead “normal” lives of constructive, day by day sobriety.

 If you have already decided you want help, please attend one of the many AA meetings in Zurich.
 Meeting schedules and directions are posted under “AA Meetings” in the menu above.

 If you need immediate help, call the Zurich AA Helpline +41 32 511 6967.
 A volunteer member of AA is available to speak with you 24/7.
 If no answer, leave voice mail with your first name and phone number.
 Someone will call you back.

 Remember there are no dues or fees for A.A.

 Information as PDF flyers are available to download below.

 For more information, literature and pamphlets visit: www.aa.org

-Alcoholics Anonymous (Big Book) (link to new website)
+Alcoholics Anonymous (Big Book) (link to a website)

-Twelve Steps and Twelve Traditions (12 x 12) (link to new website)
+Twelve Steps and Twelve Traditions (12 x 12) (link to a website)

 Living Sober (link to a website)